jshams/sliding-puzzle/README.md

 ---

 ## Technologies
-The frontend is built using standard HTML, CSS, and JavaScript.
+The frontend is built using standard **HTML**, **CSS**, and **JavaScript**.

-The game is rendered using the JavaScript Canvas API.
+The game is rendered using the **JavaScript Canvas API**.
 The Canvas API makes drawing graphics and animations simple.

 The game logic, functionality, and algorithms are also written in JavaScipt to bring the canvas to life.

-I used Python to prototype the algorithms to make development easier with libraries I'm more comfortable with.
+I used **Python** to prototype the algorithms to make development easier with libraries I'm more comfortable with.
 The programs are then translated to JS to allow the game to function.